henlyai/henly-chatbot/QUICK_DEPLOYMENT.md

 1. Check the logs: `docker-compose -f deploy-compose.yml logs -f`
 2. Verify environment variables are set correctly
 3. Ensure your domain is accessible and SSL certificates are valid
-4. Check that CORS_ORIGINS includes your ScaleWize AI domain
+4. Check that CORS_ORIGINS includes your Henly AI domain

 ---

-**🎉 You're all set!** Your LibreChat instance should now be running and integrated with ScaleWize AI.
+**🎉 You're all set!** Your LibreChat instance should now be running and integrated with Henly AI.